 But a search engine might prefer to show some relationship between a page shown in search results and the query used to find the page.

-It’s possible that the search engine may first want to provide a snippet that provides some reference to query and the content of the page, even if it needs use text from a page pointing to that page, instead of showing a query independent snippet.
+The search engine may first want to provide a snippet that provides some reference to query and the content of the page, even if it needs to use text from a page pointing to that page, instead of showing a query independent snippet.

 There are so many links pointing to those pages that use that phrase as anchor text within the link that the search engines associate the pages with that query.